Henry G. Garrard, III

 Henry is also currently serving on the Executive Committee in Los Angeles, California for litigation involving talc exposure leading to ovarian cancer in women.
 He is also involved with defective hernia mesh litigation and cases against the pharmaceutical industry regarding artificially inflated drug prices.
 This litigation involves overpayments made by both consumers and government entities/insurers.

 Henry’s outstanding litigation has earned him much recognition over the years.
 He has been recognized by Best Lawyers in America® for more than a decade and is an honored Fellow of the prestigious American College of Trial Lawyers.
+He has received the highest peer rating possible, an AV® Rating by Martindale-Hubbell®, based on his commitment to high legal and ethical standards.
 He was also included in the Top 100 Lawyers in America.